Where can I see Kangaroos in the wild near Sydney?

 Nelson Bay golf club

 This golf course in Port Stephens is an ideal place for golf enthusiasts and nature lovers.
 Situated on the border of Tomaree National Park, and developed in a natural setting, this 27-hole golf course is surrounded by indigenous flora and fauna and home to not only Kangaroos but wallabies, koalas, and native birds.
-The highlight—they organize guided Kangaroo tours most afternoons which can be customized to suit your needs.
-Once done, you are most welcome to enjoy a relaxing evening with a drink or a meal at the club.

 - Location: in the heart of Nelson Bay just walking distance from the Central Business District